yoctoyotta1024/CLEO/docs/source/usage/extern.rst

 yaml-cpp
 --------
-CLEO's ``configuration`` library depends on the ```yaml-cpp``` package to read and write YAML files.
+Cleo's ``configuration`` library depends on the ```yaml-cpp``` package to read and write YAML files.
 You can find more information about it from `the yaml-cpp repository: <https://github.com/jbeder/yaml-cpp>`_.

-The yaml-cpp library for CLEO is automatically built using CMAKE and compiled if required.
+The yaml-cpp library for Cleo is automatically built using CMAKE and compiled if required.

 CVODE
 -----
-CLEO's ``coupldyn_cvode`` library requires the SUNDIALS CVODE package.
+Cleo's ``coupldyn_cvode`` library requires the SUNDIALS CVODE package.
 You can find more information about it from `its webpage: <https://computing.llnl.gov/projects/sundials/cvode>`_.

-The CVODE libraries for CLEO are automatically built using CMAKE and compiled if required.
+The CVODE libraries for Cleo are automatically built using CMAKE and compiled if required.

 pybind11
 --------
-CLEO's ``cleo_python_bindings`` library requires pybind11 to create python binding for selected parts of CLEO's libraries.
+Cleo's ``cleo_python_bindings`` library requires pybind11 to create python binding for selected parts of Cleo's libraries.
 You can find more information about it from `the pybind11 repository: <https://github.com/pybind/pybind11>`_.

-The pybind11 library for CLEO is automatically built using CMAKE and compiled if required.
-Note you can avoid making CLEO's python bindings, and thereby avoid the pybind11 dependency on your build, by passing a non-empty "CLEO_NO_PYBINDINGS" flag to cmake.
+The pybind11 library for Cleo is automatically built using CMAKE and compiled if required.
+Note you can avoid making Cleo's python bindings, and thereby avoid the pybind11 dependency on your build, by passing a non-empty "CLEO_NO_PYBINDINGS" flag to cmake.
 E.g. ``cmake [...] -DCLEO_NO_PYBINDINGS=true``